liamoconnor87/local_directory/README.md

 - As a User, I would like the Local Directory logo to take me to the Index page.

 - As a User, I would like a Search Tool, so I can search the database for a specific business in my area.
-- As a User, I would like a Search Button so I can search the database.
+- As a User, I would like a Search Button, so I can search the database.
 - As a User, I would like there to be a reset button on the search tool, should I want to start my search again.

 - As a User, once I have clicked search, I would like the relevant businesses to be displayed for me to view on a business card.